 She also took three online classes over summer, bless her heart, so I knew my child. who wasn’t a huge reader, to begin with, wouldn’t be doing a lot of recreational reading once she returned to school.
 So I took the book for myself and decided I would do the Universal homework for the both of us.

 On a sunny Sunday in July, I sat on the couch and read a few chapters as my beautiful white parakeet sung her songs in the cage next to me.
 I highlighted words like SOUL FAMILY, and dog-eared pages that I knew I’d need later: sadness, scared, pain, etc…

-I started a minimalistic challenge set out on the Instagram page of The Minimalists; a lifestyle I have adopted and enjoy, which I shared with you earlier in July by getting rid of or donating the exact number of items each day per number of days.
+I began a minimalistic challenge laid forth on the The Minimalists Instagram page; a lifestyle I have adopted and appreciate, by getting rid of or donating the exact amount of items each day for the number of days.

-So, for example, on July 1st, get rid of one item, July 2nd, get rid of two items, and so on.
-With the prospect of getting rid of 31 items on July 31st looming, I had no idea how I would do it.
-I thought I might save things like paperwork, or the garage, or maybe the shed for the big days.
+With the prospect of having to get rid of 31 items by July 31st looming, I had no idea how I was going to accomplish it.
+I figured I’d keep stuff like paperwork, the garage, or even the shed for those big days.

-While I was talking about this project on Instagram, a friend said something really interesting to me.
-She said, “removing clutter makes space for something new-not necessarily something material-more like growth or change in some aspect of life.”
+While I was talking about this project on Instagram, a friend said something incredibly interesting to me.
+“Removing clutter makes space for something new-not necessarily something material-more like growth or change in some aspect of life,” she explained.

-As I started clearing the clutter out of our bedrooms, closets, basement, and cupboards, my mind, which had been foggy with migraine medications as well as the lack of estrogen from my impending menopause, was finally crystal clear with words.
+As I began to clear the clutter out of our bedrooms, closets, basement, and cabinets, my mind, which had been fogged by migraine medications as well as a lack of estrogen due to my impending menopause, became crystal clear with words.

-The less I had on the surface of my world, the more I had underneath if that makes any sense.
+In July, I suddenly felt compelled to begin writing my first book.
+The less I had on the surface of my world, the more I had underneath, if that makes sense.